 Confidentiality (how we use your information)

 All personal information about you will be treated as private and confidential.
-We are registered under the Data Protection Act 1998 and we undertake to comply with the Act in all our dealings with your personal data.
+We are registered under the Data Protection Act 2018 and we undertake to comply with the Act in all our dealings with your personal data.
 Your personal information will be kept secure.
-If you require more information on how we use your personal data please contact us and request a copy of our privacy notice.
+If you require more information on how we use your personal data please refer to our privacy notice.